ETdoFresh/Blog/content/post/import/2011/2011-02-20-git-on-windows-cygwin-and-git-extensions.md

   <a href=""><img src="" /></a>
 </p>

 Setting up git (Version Control System) really did suck on Windows.
-It wasn&#8217;t a simple install this package, and all your problems are solved.
+It wasn't a simple install this package, and all your problems are solved.
 I had major issues trying to use PuTTy, plink, and copSSH, which I believe most people use if they are using git on windows.
-I&#8217;m doing the cygwin approach.
-It&#8217;s soo much easier (to me at least).
+I'm doing the cygwin approach.
+It's soo much easier (to me at least).
 Setting up the server kind of sucks, but the client is easy.
-I&#8217;ll show how to setup the client today, and put up another post very shortly on how to setup a git server on windows using these exact same files.
+I'll show how to setup the client today, and put up another post very shortly on how to setup a git server on windows using these exact same files.

 # Step 1 &#8211; Download and install Cygwin